• Skip to primary navigation

 Can I use boneless chicken to make this dish?

-seared chicken pieces on a baking sheet
+Seared chicken pieces on a baking sheet.

-After preparing the chicken, the next step is searing those pieces to a nice golden brown.
-I wish they would stay that crispy but after cooking with the sauce you’ll hardly recognize that beautiful crispy chicken skin.
-It is an important step so don’t skip it.
+I wish the chicken would stay that crispy, but after cooking with the cacciatore sauce, you’ll hardly recognize that beautiful crispy chicken skin.
+But it is an important step, so don’t skip it.

-• Deglaze the pan with the red wine and stir to get all the tasty bits off the bottom of the pan. (traditionally red wine is used but you can substitute a dry white wine)
+• Deglaze the pan with the red wine and stir to get all the tasty bits off the bottom of the pan. (traditionally, red wine is used, but you can substitute a dry white wine.)

 Do I have to use a Dutch oven?